canonical/charm-relation-interfaces/interfaces/opensearch_client/v0/README.md

 ### Requirer

 - Is expected to provide an index name in the `index` field.
+  - This index is NOT removed from the opensearch charm when the relation is removed.
 - Is expected to provide indentical values in the `index` field if several requirer units provide it in the relation.
 - Is expected to have unique credentials for each relation.
 Therefore, different instances of the same Charm (juju applications) will have different relations with different credentials.
-- Is expected to have different relations names on Requirer with the same interface name if Requirer needs access to multiple opensearch charms.
+- Is expected to have different relations with the same interface name if Requirer needs access to multiple opensearch charms.
 - Is expected to allow multiple different charmed applications to access the same index name.
 - Is expected to add any `extra-user-roles` provided by the Requirer to the created user (e.g. `extra-user-roles=admin`).
   - This can be set to two values: